Operator SVD with Neural Networks via Nested Low-Rank Approximation: Experiment Details

-For demonstration, we chose $c=16$, so that $\lambda_{n,l}>0$ for $0\le n\le 6$.
-We claim that NeuralSVD recovers the eigenfunctions with positive eigenvalues, the first $28(=1+\ldots+7)$ states for this case, and the nonpositive part will converge to the constant zero function; see Theorem~\ref{thm:schmidt_evd_noncompact} in Sec.~\ref{app:sec:noncompact}.
-We note that the LoRA objective~\eqref{eq:lora_obj} is still well-defined even when $\Top$ is not compact.
-While other methods are also applicable and can recover the positive part in principle, the learned functions will be arbitrary for the nonpositive part, unlike NeuralSVD learning zero functions.
-This implies that one can correctly infer the nonpositive part by computing the norms of the NeuralSVD eigenfunctions.

-We report the quantitative measures in Fig.~\ref{fig:pde_summary_bar_full}(b), where only the positive part, \ie the first 28 eigenstates, was taken into account for the evaluation.
-Note that SeqNestedLoRA significantly outperforms NeuralEF in this example as well.
-Moreover, as explained above, the norms of the learned eigenfunctions with NeuralSVD well approximate the ground truth eigenvalues for the positive part, and almost zero for the non-positive part (data not shown); see Sec.~\ref{app:sec:norms} for the spectrum estimation with NeuralSVD based on function norms.
-In contrast, one cannot distinguish whether learned eigenfunctions are meaningful or not only based on the learned eigenvalues from NeuralEF.

-\paragraph{Remark on Shifting.} We note that the shifting technique can be applied to similar non-compact operators in general.
-Since the underlying spectrum is unknown in practice, the shifting parameter $c$ might be tuned by trial and error.
-We emphasize that the zero-norm property of NeuralSVD for non-positive part would be particularly useful, when the underlying spectrum is unknown.
+\begin{remark}[On shifting] We note that the shifting technique can be applied to similar non-compact operators in general, but the shifting parameter $c$ needs to be tuned by trial and error as the underlying spectrum is unknown in practice.
+But how should one choose the parameter?
 Since any $c$ beyond a certain threshold makes the first $L$ modes with strictly positive eigenvalues for a fixed number of modes $L$, one may ask whether using larger $c$ is always a safe choice.
-If $c$ is too large, the shifted operator $\Top+c\Iop$ is dominated by the identity operator, which admits \emph{any} set of orthonormal functions as its orthonormal eigenbasis.
-In
+On one hand, if $c$ is too large, the shifted operator $\Top+c\Iop$ is dominated by the identity operator, which admits \emph{any} set of orthonormal functions as its orthonormal eigenbasis.
+On the other hand, $c$ needs to be sufficiently large to ensure the $L$-th mode to be recovered.
+Therefore, in practice, $c$ needs to be tuned as a hyperparameter considering such a trade-off. \end{remark}